What are alternative breaks? How are alternative break groups different from other volunteer groups?

 What are my responsibilities as a community partner?

-Work with student leaders to clearly define expectations for the volunteer group and articulate particular skills that students will need for the volunteer projects.
+Before the alternative break, you can work with student leaders to clearly define expectations for the volunteer group and articulate particular skills that students will need for the volunteer projects.

-If possible, evaluate the experience and offer feedback to student leaders.
+After the alternative break, the group will ask you to evaluate the experience and offer feedback to student leaders.
 The students will also be thrilled if you can share suggestions for continued education and advocacy.

 Do I need to provide food, housing, and/or transportation for volunteer groups?